import numpy as np

 params["mu_L"] = _mu + _mu_L

-conductance = np.gradient(current)
+conductance = np.array(conductance)

 # Calculate the excitation spectra for validating the results